gbis07/NBA-Player-Point/ReadME.txt

     Convolutional Neural Networks(CNNs)

 ~ The imports for tensorflow.keras work, even though the IDE might say importing the modules is not resolved-"reportMissingImports".

-** 3 points made predictions are not accurate for some reason --> too large.